 Learn where and how to lay a complaint

-All South Africans have the right to proper, efficient and professional services, either from the government or other public and private entities.
-If you've received inadequate service from any public/private entity, there are many channels you can follow to ensure you get proper corrective action.
+All of us have the right to efficient and professional services from the government or private entities.
+If you've received bad service from any public/private entity, there are many channels you can follow to get proper corrective action.

-If you've got a complaint about the level of service you received, you can contact any of the channels listed below.
+If you've got a complaint about the level of service you received, you can contact any of the offices listed below.

 Western Cape Government Complaints